xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 <div style="border: solid #8B8B8B 2px; padding: 10px;">
 <details>
 <summary><h4 style="margin: 0 0 0 0; display: inline">What happens to the SNES iteration count?
 When does the SNES solve diverge?</h4></summary>
-The SNES iteration count is 7 initially, then increases to 8 at a tolerance of 1e-3, and then 10 at a tolerance of 1e-2.
-The SNES solve diverges at 1e-1.
+The SNES iteration count is 7 initially, then increases to 8 at a relative tolerance of 1e-3 for the linear solver, and then 10 at a tolerance of 1e-2.
+The SNES solve diverges when run with a linear solver tolerance of 1e-1.
 </details>
 </div>
 {::options parse_block_html="false" /}